Siddami/printf/README.md

-This C programming project is a printf clone.
-The printf is one of the C library functions included in the header file, stdio.h.
-The printf() outputs or prints formatted texts (of different data types).
-The purpose of this project is to clone the printf()function.
+This project in C programming is like creating a copy of printf, which is a function in the C library found in the stdio.h header file.
+Printf() is used to display or print formatted texts with various data types.
+The goal here is to make our own version of the printf() function.